Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 Make a Styrofoam Jack-o-Lantern

 I love little Halloween decorations.
 I'm not into the scary seasonal fun, but more on the cute and happy trick-or-treating side of things.
 So I decided to make my own mini Jack-o-lanterns to start off the decorating season.
-Here I'll show you how to make your own Styrofoam jack-o-lanterns… if you'd like to make larger pumpkins, just start with a larger Styrofoam ball.

 Hand made Strofoam Jack-o-Lanterns